 On-Campus Tour and Picnic

-Students were join by their fellow graduate student peers for a tour on campus that highlighted graduate student spaces.
-After the tour they were invited to a welcome picnic in the Quad.
-We were able to host four separate tour sessions for our incoming graduate students.
+New incoming graduate students were joined by their fellow graduate student peers for a tour on campus that highlighted graduate student spaces.
+After the tour they were invited to a welcome picnic.
+We offered three opportunities during the week of August 15.